 You just need to add fresh content and monitor your sites and that can be done just by having an internet connection.
 No need to ask for leave from your boss, or justify your skills for a pay hike.
 Just set up your own online business and you can be your own boss in no time!!!

 Adsense based sites, however, suffer from some drawbacks too.
 Some bloggers add too many ads in a bid to earn more money from it.
 Adding more ads not only will reduce your income but will also impact user experience and badly hit the bounce rate.

 Just try to understand it.
 A user comes on the site to check content or looking for some solution for a problem that your site offers.
-If you bombard him with too many ads, he will close your site and click on next available link appearing in Google search result.
+If you bombard him with too many ads, he will close your site and click on the next available link appearing in Google search results.

 This will affect your website’s bounce rate and if such things continue on a regular basis, your rankings in Google can take a serious blow.
 If your rankings go down, your site will appear late in search results which will result in fewer clicks.
 Ultimately, your number of page views will go down.